momentohq/public-dev-docs/docs/learn/how-it-works/expire-data-with-ttl.md

 :::note

-Momento Serverles Cache handles TTL expiry and does not consume any bandwidth for metering in your monthly transfer cost.
+Momento Serverless Cache handles TTL expiry and does not consume any bandwidth for metering in your monthly transfer cost.

 :::